CHAPTER 17 – II

 There was a truth about the Champion’s power that Victor had not revealed to Stievo or Aricame.
-No matter how many generations of Champions are alive at any given time, there is a set/finite amount of Championship power that is accessible to said generational individuals, and it is shared amongst the Champions of their respective lineage.
+No matter how many generations of Champions are alive at any given time, there is a set/finite amount of Championship power that is accessible to said generational individuals, and it is shared among the Champions of their respective lineage.
 As the next Champion generation grows they begin to slowly and unknowingly extract power from their predecessor, and this process accelerates as they reach adulthood.
 The full reservoirs of power are equal between Light and Dark, however the percentages available to each generation depend on how many generations of their lineage are alive at any given time, and how old they are.
-The total pool of power can also grow or shrink, dependent on copious factors.
+The total pool of power can also grow or shrink, dependent on myriad factors.
 Of Victor’s pupils, only Carnef knew this truth, yet she did not know to whom her boon would be transferred at her death: her son or her enemy’s son, so she kept it a secret as well.

 When few battle to be (the) one